jeremy-jameson/Ideaverse/Obsidian.md

 ![Obsidian - Graph view](https://i.imgur.com/Fjn0dJT.png)

-Now... if I could just do something about that [[README]] file sitting out there all by itself... 😜
+Now… if I could just do something about that [[README]] file sitting out there all by itself… 😜

 💡 **Tip:** After installing Obsidian, always enable the following option - **Files and Links > Automatically update internal links**.
 (Why is "disabled" the default setting?! 😠)